iangreenleaf/blog_house/_posts/2021-02-04-how-to-plan-a-garden-part-one.md

 ---
 layout: post
-title: 'How to plan a garden, part one: The vision'
+title: 'How to plan a garden, part one: the vision'
 tags:
 - Garden
 - How to